osmosis-labs/osmosis/networks/genesis-validators.md

 is a derivative of ["Agoric Validator Guide"](https://github.com/Agoric/agoric-sdk/wiki/Validator-Guide) used under [CC BY](http://creativecommons.org/licenses/by/4.0/).
-The Agoric validator gudie is itself is a derivative of ["Validating Kava Mainnet"](https://medium.com/kava-labs/validating-kava-mainnet-72fa1b6ea579) by [Kevin Davis](https://medium.com/@kevin_35106), used under [CC BY](http://creativecommons.org/licenses/by/4.0/).
+The Agoric validator guide is itself is a derivative of ["Validating Kava Mainnet"](https://medium.com/kava-labs/validating-kava-mainnet-72fa1b6ea579) by [Kevin Davis](https://medium.com/@kevin_35106), used under [CC BY](http://creativecommons.org/licenses/by/4.0/).
 "Osmosis Validator